-The Installer has conducted a detailed survey of the Host's facility, and OCPC has reviewed aerial photos and examined the facility from the outside.
-Both are in agreement that the facility is suitable for a Project of the type and size proposed.
+The installer has conducted a survey of the Host's facility and roof, and has reviewed aerial photos, and believes the facility is suitable for a Project of the type and size proposed.

 7. Zoning Approvals, Building Permits, and Regulatory Permissions Required